Raymond A. Whyte: Career

 In 1953, Whyte lost the use of an eye, and had to retrain himself to paint.
 "With one eye, I had to work at dimension until I perfected it", he said.
 A few years later, he received a corneal transplant from a woman who was having an eye removed.
 She reportedly "seemed visibly brightened that it was going to an artist" and the two kept in touch regularly after that.

 Whyte would soon add elements of his travels into his still life and portrait work.
 His work evolved to what would later be described as "Hieronymus Bosch at a Puritan picnic”.
 One critic referred to him as "the reigning influence in contemporary surrealism".
 His subjects included nudes, exotic items, surreal landscapes, and sometimes mythical creatures and battle scenes.
 His wife Erica was often a model for his figure paintings and nudes.

 Portrait of Robert McLean Stewart (1961) Whyte was commissioned for Portraits earlier in his career, and was known for later adding surreal and trompe l’oeil elements.

-Maiden and The Knight, Surrealist Landscape, oil on canvas, circa 1963.
+Untitled, Surrealist Landscape, oil on canvas, circa 1963.
 Whyte's depictions of medieval knights, women and animals were recurring motifs of his work.

 Wrapped in Clouds (1977) Whyte later experimented with tromp l'oeil techniques that incorporated the sky and other backgrounds to interact with the subject.

 In 1967, Whyte's painting The Golden Elephant was loaned, along with several Rodin sculptures, to the Crocker Museum in Sacramento by B. Gerald Cantor.
 After its exhibition, Cantor later donated the painting to Crocker's permanent collection.

 In 1975, two of Whyte's paintings, The Girl In the Yellow Shirt and The Violin, were shown at the opening of the Benedict Art Gallery in Madison, New Jersey.

 Whyte held over 30 solo exhibitions in New York City, San Francisco, Houston, Naples, London and Paris, including the de Saisset Museum of Art and the Crocker Art Museum.
 His work was included in shows at Museum of Fine Arts, Houston; The Columbia Museum of Art; the Butler Institute of American Art; the Malcom Forbes Exhibitions; Allied Artists; Audubon Artist and The De Beers Museum in South Africa.

 His works were in the collections of Malcolm Forbes, Orson Bean, B. Gerald Cantor, Vivian Vance, Gerald B. Kara and J. Paul Getty.

 Portrait of Erica (oil on board) Whyte's wife Erica was often employed as a subject for portrait ideas and figure drawing.